jeffblando/Pyber/README.md

 # Pyber
-### Overview of the school district analysis
+### Overview of the Ride-sharing Data Analysis

-The purpose of this analysis was to provide detailed information about how a rideshare app is used by the population as a means to develop new business plans to implement changes for new growth opportunities.
+The purpose of this analysis was to provide detailed information about how a ride-share app is used by the population as a means to develop new business plans to implement changes for new growth opportunities.

 ### Results